 Risk Management

-Risk management is the course of action clubs take to reduce the likelihood of injury, damage or loss to person or property and to reduce potential legal liability.
+Risk management is the course of action clubs and individuals take to reduce the likelihood of injury, damage or loss to person or property and to reduce potential legal liability.
 Risk management aims to be proactive rather than reactive by taking steps to identify, measure and control risks before something occurs.

 Club Risk Management